MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Support for Visual Studio configuration manager

 To support multiple environments, like Test and Pre-production environments, Visual Studio allows developers to create multiple project configurations using the configuration manager.
-Multidimensional models already leverage this but tabular models did not.
+Multidimensional models already leverage this but tabular models didn't.
 With this release, you can now use configuration manager to deploy to different servers.

 ### Instance management